pranab/sifarish/README.md

 window.
 The solution is based on Storm, although Hadoop gets used to compute item correlation matrix from historical user behavior data.

+## Text Attribute
+For content based recommendation being able to find match between text field is an important factor.
+Text attributes are stemmed or normalized with Apache Lucene.
+Various languages, in addition to default of english are supported.
+They are german, french, italian, spanish, polish and brazilian portuguese.
+Text matching algorithms supported are cosine, jaccard and semantic.
+For semantic matching, RDF semantic graph is used

 ## Complex Attributes
-There is  suppoort for structured fields e.g., Location, Time Window, Categorized Item, Product etc.
-These provide contextual dimensions to recommendation.
+For content based recommendation, There is  support for structured fields e.g., Location, Time Window, Event, Categorized Item etc. Many of these  provide contextual dimensions to recommendation.
 They are particularly relevant for recommendation in the mobile space

 ## Novelty
 Novelty for an item can be computed at individual user level or the whole user community as a